ajuxtapose22/CardCraft/README.md

 ## Under Construction

-We are currently in the process of developing CardCraft Builder to bring you an even better learning experience!
+We are currently in the process of developing CardCraft to bring you an even better learning experience!
 Your patience means a lot to us, and we can't wait to share our progress with you.

 ## Stay Updated

 Follow us on social media and sign up for our newsletter to receive the latest updates on our launch and new features.

-Thank you for your interest in CardCraft Builder!
+Thank you for your interest in CardCraft!
 Together, we will make learning enjoyable and effective.